Ocean Park Hong Kong: 21st century

-Ocean Park had maintained an income surplus since its opening, until the 1997 Asian financial crisis, which resulted in four consecutive years of deficits totalling million.
+Ocean Park had maintained an income surplus since its opening, until the 1997 Asian financial crisis, which resulted in four consecutive years of deficits totaling million.
 The park briefly recovered in the 2001–2002 financial year, recording million in profit and a 23% increase in attendance up to 3.4 million.
 However, it was soon severely impacted by the 2003 SARS outbreak in Hong Kong, which saw tourism numbers fall and locals stay home, resulting in a roughly 70% decrease in the park's attendance.
-Ocean Park was subsequently threatened with the possibility of closure, and would also face competition from the planned Hong Kong Disneyland in the coming years.
+Ocean Park was subsequently threatened with the possibility of closure, and also faced competition from the planned Hong Kong Disneyland in the coming years.

 In response, businessman Allan Zeman was brought on as chairman in 2003 by the city's chief executive, Tung Chee-hwa.
-At the time, Zeman was known for leading the creation of the city's popular nightlife district – Lan Kwai Fong.
+At the time, Zeman was known for leading the creation of the city's popular nightlife district, Lan Kwai Fong.
 With the challenges Ocean Park was facing, Zeman later recounted that he thought Tung was "out of his mind", but ultimately took the position following repeated pleas by Tung.
 Half of the park's board was also replaced.
 That same year, the Chinese government launched the Individual Visit Scheme, which brought an influx of mainland Chinese tourists to Hong Kong, allowing the park to rebound in the 2003–2004 financial year with profits of million.